-- (a) The Power System Controller may request the Network Operator to disconnect the System Participant's facilities which may, in the view of the Power System Controller, pose a threat to the system security if the facilities continue to operate and connect to a power system. - (b) In such circumstances the Power System Controller will not be liable in any way for any loss or damage suffered or incurred by the System Participant by reason of the disconnection. - (c) A System Participant shall not bring proceedings against the Power System Controller to seek to recover any amount for any loss or damage described in this clause. - (d) A System Participant whose facilities have been disconnected under this Code shall pay charges set in accordance with the NT NER.
+- (a) The Power System Controller may request the Network Operator to disconnect the System Participant's facilities which may, in the view of the Power System Controller, pose a threat to the system security if the facilities continue to operate and connect to a power system. - (b) In such circumstances the Power System Controller will not be liable in any way for any loss or damage suffered or incurred by the System Participant by reason of the disconnection. - (c) A System Participant shall not bring proceedings against the Power System Controller to seek to recover any amount for any loss or damage described in this clause.

+(d) A System Participant whose facilities have been disconnected under this Code shall pay charges set in accordance with the Network Pricing and Charges Schedule pursuant to the Network Access Code NT NER.